openshift-labs/learn-katacoda/middleware/middleware-spring-boot/monitoring/03-add-health-checks.md

 In addition to the different monitoring endpoints we also have informational endpoints like the `/actuator/beans` endpoint [here](http://spring-monitoring-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/actuator/beans), which will show all of the configured beans in the application.
 Spring Actuator provides multiple informational endpoints on top of the monitoring endpoints that can prove useful for information gathering about your deployed Spring application and can be helpful while debugging your applications in OpenShift.

+# Open the solution in an IDE in the Cloud!
+Want to continue exploring this solution on your own in the cloud?
+You can use the free [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) IDE running on the free [Red Hat Developer Sandbox](http://red.ht/dev-sandbox).
+[Click here](https://workspaces.openshift.com) to login or to register if you are a new user.
+This free service expires after 30 days, but you can always enable a new free 30-day subscription.

+Once logged in, [click here](https://workspaces.openshift.com/f?url=https://raw.githubusercontent.com/openshift-katacoda/rhoar-getting-started/solution/spring/spring-monitoring/devfile.yaml) to open the solution for this project in the cloud IDE.
+While loading, if it asks you to update or install any plugins, you can say no.

+# Fork the source code to your own GitHub!
+Want to experiment more with the solution code you just worked with?
+If so, you can fork the repository containing the solution to your own GitHub repository by clicking on the following command to execute it:

+`/root/projects/forkrepo.sh`{{execute T1}}
+- Make sure to follow the prompts.
+An error saying `Failed opening a web browser at https://github.com/login/device exit status 127` is expected.
+- [Click here](https://github.com/login/device) to open a new browser tab to GitHub and paste in the code you were presented with and you copied.
+- Once done with the GitHub authorization in the browser, close the browser tab and return to the console and press `Enter` to complete the authentication process.
+- If asked to clone the fork, press `n` and then `Enter`.
+- If asked to confirm logout, press `y` and the `Enter`.

+   > **NOTE:** This process uses the [GitHub CLI](https://cli.github.com) to authenticate with GitHub.
+The learn.openshift.com site is not requesting nor will have access to your GitHub credentials.

+After completing these steps the `rhoar-getting-started` repo will be forked in your own GitHub account.
+On the `solution` branch in the repo, the `spring-monitoring` project inside the `spring` folder contains the completed solution for this scenario.

 ## Congratulations

 You have now included a health check in your Spring Boot application that's living in the OpenShift Container Platform.